davidcockbill/habit_calendar/README.md

 - Each LED should have 10-20mA through them (due to the 220ohm resistors)
 - Each of the 12 BC337 (one per month) should have minimal current through the base due to the 330ohm resistors.
 - The BC337 will potentially be taking 31 times the LED current.
 This means 31*20mA = 620mA.
 The transistors were picked as they have an Ic max of 800mA.
 So should be alright.
+- According to the 74HC595 [datasheet](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf?ts=1655985125243&ref_url=https%253A%252F%252Fwww.google.com%252F), the max current that can be supplied by the outputs is 20mA.
+I have 12 LEDs (one for each month) hooked up to each output.
+Due to the multiplexing of the months, only one of these 12 LEDs should be active at a time; so again, it should be alright here.

 Note: